 As discussed in the Trading section, [MEH utilizes MTM accounting to account for certain of its physical and financial transactions.]
 MTM accounting for MEH’s physical and financial transactions can only be used if a set of established criteria is satisfied.
 Examples of these criteria are: the transaction must have a fixed price, firm quantity and specific term period.
 If all of the criteria are satisfied, the transaction can be marked-to-market.
-[However, if any of the transactions qualify as an “affiliate” transaction, they cannot be marked-to-market and must be accounted for using the accrual method.
-A transaction is classified as affiliate if (i) ENA has at least a 20 percent interest in the counterparty, (ii) the transaction is a “hedge” on behalf of an Enron subsidiary, or (iii) the transaction is used to hedge an affiliate transaction/portfolio.
-The traders designate the purpose of the transaction on the deal tickets for inclusion in the proper portfolio.]
+However, if any of the transactions qualify as an “affiliate” transaction, they cannot be marked-to-market and must be accounted for using the accrual method.
+A transaction is classified as affiliate if (i) MEH has at least a 20 percent interest in the counterparty and can’t use MTM accounting, (ii) the transaction is a “hedge” on behalf of an Enron subsidiary, or (iii) the transaction is used to hedge an affiliate transaction/portfolio.
+The traders designate the purpose of the transaction on the deal tickets for inclusion in the proper portfolio.

 Unrealized Income